CodeImprover/CodeImprover/README.md

 ## CodeImprover Duplication GitHub App
 The GitHub app checks if the committe code contains a sequense of text that already exists anywhere in the repo.
-The behaviour of the app is extreamly flexible and can be configured in the .codeimprover configuration file.
+The behaviour of the app is extreamly flexible and can be configured in the [codeimprover.yaml configuration file](https://codeimprover.com/techref/codeimprover-config/).

-The app is expected to ship in the GitHub marketplace 1Q 2021
+**Cofiguration of duplication detection depends on programming language**
+You probably change the configuration to suit your programming language.
+We encourage you to contribute your codeimprover.yaml.

 ## CodeImprover Web Portal
 The CodeImprover Web Portal provides code quality information across developers on a timeline.
 It also offers status analyzes of complete branches.